 We sincerely hope that you will find room for us at the table as you seek solutions to those problems that oppress our people.

-Further, medical procedures kill people, abortion maims and kills people.
+Further, so called abortion medical procedures kill people; abortion maims and kills people.
 In addition, carcinogenic products distributed by such facilities not only block fertility, but also often have harmful side effects which further harm the women exposed to them.

-Also, abortion tortures pre-born babies as well as their mothers in many instances.
+Yes, abortion tortures pre-born babies as well as their mothers.

 We are writing this open letter in an appeal for justice for the pre-born babies and the vulnerable mothers who are impacted in many instances.